thejoseflife/CyberSight/README.md

 The program can't actually solve the Rubik's Cube; it just plays the moves in reverse, but it is still a fun simulation to play with.

 This program was solely a side project for fun, so I will not provide a full documentation.

+A video demo of the simulation is shown here: https://www.instagram.com/p/Bx-yBGogwoc/